carpentries-incubator/lesson-gpu-programming/_episodes/01-introduction.md

 The result is a device where most of the silicon is used for memory caches and control-flow logic, not just compute units.
 By contrast, most of the silicon on a GPU is actually used for compute units.

-The GPU does not need an overly complicated cache hierarchy, nor it does need complex control logic, because the overall goal is not to maximize the latency of any given thread, but to maximize the throughput of the whole computation.
+The GPU does not need an overly complicated cache hierarchy, nor it does need complex control logic, because the overall goal is not to minimize the latency of any given thread, but to maximize the throughput of the whole computation.
-With many compute units available, the GPU can run massively parallel programs, programs in which thousands of threads are executed at the same time, while thousands more are ready for execution to hide the latency of memory operations.
+With many compute units available, the GPU can run massively parallel programs, programs in which thousands of threads are executed at the same time, while thousands more are ready for execution to hide the cost of memory operations.

 # Speed Benefits